UDOOboard/Bolt-Docs/docs/13_BIOS-UEFI_and_Tools/01_BIOS-UEFI_Firmware.md

 <img src="../img/bolt_uefi_restore_switch.png" alt="UDOO versions" class="img-responsive" >

-You can restore the factory default settings also from within the BIOS/UEFI settings pressing the **F9** key.
+You can restore the optimized factory default settings also from within the BIOS/UEFI pressing the **F3** key.

 <span class="label label-warning">Heads up!</span> Updating the BIOS/UEFI to a newer version will also restore the new factory default configuration.